BedrockStreaming/tech.bedrockstreaming.com/README.md

 Built with [Astro](https://astro.build) + Content Collections + TypeScript.
 Deployed to GitHub Pages.

 The site was migrated from Jekyll to Astro in 2026.
-See [astro/REVIEW.md](/astro/REVIEW.md) for the migration review checklist and [ROLLBACK.md](/ROLLBACK.md) for rollback details.
+See [astro/REVIEW.md](/astro/REVIEW.md) for the migration review checklist.

 ## Show your support